YuHuanTin/Cross_Process_Hook/README.md

-# A simple hook that can be used to pass messages (via createremotethread) across processes
+# A simple hook that can be used to send data (via CreateRemoteThread) across processes